Francis Patrick Garvan

-Francis Patrick Garvan (June 13, 1875 – November 7, 1937) was an American lawyer, government official, and long-time president of the Chemical Foundation, Inc. The Chemical Foundation was established to administer in the public interest 4,500 German patents associated with production of synthetic organic chemicals and related pharmaceuticals seized by the Office of Alien Property Custodian during the World War I.
+Francis Patrick Garvan (June 13, 1875 – November 7, 1937) was an American lawyer, government official, and long-time president of the Chemical Foundation, Inc. The Chemical Foundation was established to administer in the public interest 4,500 German patents associated with production of synthetic organic chemicals and related pharmaceuticals seized by the Office of Alien Property Custodian after the US entered World War I.

 Biography

-Garvan was born June 13, 1875 in East Hartford, Connecticut.
+Garvan was born June 13, 1875, in East Hartford, Connecticut.
 He graduated from Yale University in 1897 (A.B.) and from New York Law School in 1899 (LL.B.).
 He had a career as a lawyer, and then served from 1900 to 1910 as an Assistant District Attorney in New York City.
 Later on, he was appointed Director of Bureau of Investigations in the Office of Alien Property Custodian in the Treasury Department; an office tasked with confiscation and management of enemy property in the United States during and after World War I including, notably, patents and other assets of the German dye and chemical industries.
 Garvan became the second Office's Custodian in 1919 after his boss A. Mitchell Palmer stepped down.

 From 1919 to 1923, Garvan also served as Dean of the Fordham University School of Law.
 He was a trustee of The Catholic University of America and was himself a Roman Catholic.